DOME: Improving Signal-to-Noise in Stochastic Gradient Descent via Sharp-Direction Subspace Filtering: Linear algebra background

 \paragraph{QR Decomposition.} We will use the matrix QR decomposition, obtained using the Gram-Schmidt procedure.
 Given a matrix $\bm{X} \in \mathbb{R}^{n \times p}$, the QR decomposition factorizes it as $\bm{X} = \bm{Q}\bm{R}$, where $\bm{Q} \in \mathbb{R}^{n\times p}$ is an orthonormal matrix (\emph{i.e.}, $\bm{Q}^{\top} \bm{Q} = \bm{I}$) and $\bm{R} \in \mathbb{R}^{p \times p}$ is an upper triangular matrix.

-\paragraph{Gaussian Random Matrices.} We denote by $\mathcal{N}(\mu, \sigma^2)^{n \times p}$ a $(n \times p)$ random matrix where each element is an independent and identically distributed (i.i.d.) random variable according to a Gaussian distribution with mean $\mu$ and variance $\sigma^2$.
+\paragraph{Random Gaussian Matrices.} We denote by $\mathcal{N}(\mu, \sigma^2)^{n \times p}$ a $(n \times p)$ random matrix where each element is an independent and identically distributed (i.i.d.) random variable according to a Gaussian distribution with mean $\mu$ and variance $\sigma^2$.